safesploitOrg/doogle/README-refactored.md

 Resetting the Docker database deletes local indexed sites, images, videos, users, and crawl history.
+It also deletes search analytics and ranking setting overrides.

 ## Security Defaults

 - Browser crawl requires an authenticated admin.
 - Browser crawl POST requires CSRF validation.
 - Login and crawl POST requests are rate limited.
-- Auth and crawl security events are logged.
+- Auth, crawl, and ranking security events are logged.
 - CLI crawl is trusted local/container execution, not public HTTP access.
 - Private/reserved network crawling is blocked by default.
 - Passwords are hashed with `password_hash()`.